Ronny/lily: Critical reviews

 "ronny/lily" received universal acclaim from critics.
 Vikram Murthi of The A.V.
 Club gave the episode an "A" and wrote, "Though he directed the series' first three episodes, 'ronny/lily' still feels like an unprecedented technical accomplishment.
 Everything from the camera setups to the simple, yet unshowy formal techniques to the complex staging feels like the work of a guy who finally gets to employ every bit of knowledge he picked up from a life spent on film sets.
-As a result, he has broke Barry wide open, and left endless possibilities in its wake."
+As a result, he has broken Barry wide open, and left endless possibilities in its wake."

 Emily VanDerWerff of Vox wrote, "in 'ronny/lily', an episode of Barry unlike any other, and unlike that of any other show on TV, the series digs ever deeper into what has turned the character into such a raw nerve.
 If season one was about how Barry feels about being Barry, then season two is about how we in the audience feel about that."
 Emily Kubincanek of Film School Rejects wrote, "This episode of Barry pushes the boundaries of what we expect from television with cinematic camerawork, dream sequences, and weird comedy.
 It proves that Bill Hader is remarkably talented, not just as an actor but as an artist in general.
 If there is such a thing as a television auteur, Bill Hader qualifies for that title easily. 'ronny/lily' feels like it will be the best episode of the season already, but anyone who watches Barry knows that it just keeps getting better, and the main reason for that is Bill Hader."

 Nick Harley of Den of Geek gave the episode a perfect 5 star rating out of 5 and wrote, "'ronny/lily' is just an absolute barn-burner, the kind of episode that you watch the majority of on the edge of your seat with your mouth wide open.
 Barry Season 2 has been a steady improvement on an already stellar first season, and here the season's first prestige TV canon-worthy installment.
 Forget about the Battle of Winterfell, I want to re-watch the supermarket scuffle."
 Dom Nero of Esquire wrote, "'ronny/lily' is the first episode of the series to take an unwavering approach, playing out fully in real-time.
 What results is a 38 minute descent into that essential dichotomy, feeling somewhere between the shocking one-take episode True Detective's first season ("Who Goes There"), and Dumb and Dumber, where every moment is both petrifying, idiotic, unexpected, and unfathomable.
 There is lots of TV to watch right now.
 But with 'ronny/lily', Bill Hader has got a winner on his hands."

 The episode was named one of the best TV episodes of 2019 by Paste, Entertainment Weekly, The New York Times, Den of Geek, TV Guide, The Hollywood Reporter, The Ringer, IndieWire, Film School Rejects, and IGN.
+In 2024, Rolling Stone listed it as the 45th best TV episode of all time.